Vietnam.vn - Nền tảng quảng bá Việt Nam

 The United States is still engaged in a swap between Israel, Qatar, Egypt and Hamas to secure the release of hostages from Gaza, and officials are grappling with Israel's continued push for ground operations into the strip.

-Officials in the office of US President Joe Biden have called on Israel to consider a “humanitarian pause” that would allow civilians in Gaza, including hostages, to leave the area and allow aid to be delivered.
+Officials in the office of US President Joe Biden have called on Israel to consider a “humanitarian pause” that would allow civilians in Gaza, including hostages, to leave the area and allow aid to be sent in.

-Commenting on the uncertainty of the current situation, a senior US official told CNN on Monday that they believe the chances of rescuing the hostages are “50/50.”
+Commenting on the volatility of the current situation, a senior US official told CNN on Monday that they believe the chances of rescuing the hostages are “50/50.”

 Asked about the possibility of a deal, the official said, “the conditions are in place.”
-But efforts to reach a deal with Hamas—which has been largely mediated by Qatar—have been slow, in no small part because it takes too long to get information from Doha to Hamas.
+However, efforts to reach a deal with Hamas – largely mediated by Qatar – have been slow, in no small part because it takes so long to get information from Doha to Hamas.

 Israel insists that stepping up ground operations could put more pressure on Hamas and thus could be helpful in efforts to rescue the hostages.